tanducmai/myportfolio/content/posts/database-conceptual-design.md

     distinguishable.
     - E.g., Book, Car, Staff, etc.
   - A theoretical/conceptual object is one that is intangible/untouchable.
-    - E.g., Class, Course, Sales, etc.
+    - E.g., Class, Course, Sale, etc.
 - Represent what the database keeps track of.
 - Translated into *relations/tables* in the final database.
 - Some entities may be the result of relationships between other entities.